wessenstam/docker101_bootcamp/day5/day5.rst

 .. figure:: images/16.png

-Ok, so the web servers are running, now let’s get the Load Balancer running on this swarm as well…
+Ok, so the web servers are running, now let’s get the Load Balancer running on this swarm as well...

 To be sure the system grabs the image from the repo he changes the image to dev1johndoe/nginx_lb and deletes the local one on his master using **docker image rm dev1johndoe/nhinx_lb**.

 .. figure:: images/17.png

 John checks quickly on hub.docker.com and sees that the image is also private and changes that to private.
-He is going to sort that out later on in the project….
+He is going to sort that out later on in the project....
 Now let’s test if all works now.
 He uses the command line he used to start the web servers and makes the necessary changes so the load balancer can start. **docker service create --mount 'type=volume,volume-opt=o=addr=192.168.1.220,volume-opt=device=:/www/nginx,volume-opt=type=nfs,source=nfs_nginx_lb,target=/etc/nginx/,volume-nocopy=true' --replicas=1 --name swarm_nginx_lb --publish mode=host,target=80,published=80 dev1johndoe/nginx_lb** according to the output of the command, **verify: Service converged** the load balancer is running

 .. figure:: images/18.png

 Ok let’s jump into the URL of the load balancer, the IP addresses of the master to see if the Load Balancer is running.
 He gets the information he was expecting.
 The browser is showing **Welcome to Johns Swarm environment**.
 So that seems to have worked!!!
 Great!!

 Now to see the log file of the load balancer also shows that all the three nodes are being used for providing the data.
 John has found an article that describes an alike situation (https://stackoverflow.com/questions/39362363/execute-a-command-within-docker-swarm-service/48944377) and runs **docker exec -ti swarm_nginx_lb.1.$(docker service ps -f 'name=swarm_nginx_lb.1' swarm_nginx_lb -q --no-trunc | head -n1) tail -f /var/log/nginx/access_lb.log** and sees that the load balancer is balancing between web servers, but not those that he expected.
-The load balancer is still on the “old” config files and uses the containers that have the different ports… "Man.
+The load balancer is still on the “old” config files and uses the containers that have the different ports...
+"Man.
 Forgot to stop those containers..".
 John stops the "old" containers and returns to the load balancer’s URL.
 Now he gets an error of **Bad Gateway**.
 Ok this is more like it..
 Now John has to change the config of the load balancer to use the three nodes where the containers run in the Docker Swarm.

 Update the NGINX in the swarm on all nodes ..........................................